amchelle/amchelle.github.io/_posts/2023-01-15-sourdough-sandwich-bread.md

 For your dough you can use a ceramic, Pyrex, glass, or stainless steel bowl.
 I like to use a Pyrex bowl and a glass lid.

-Measure and mix 90g starter, 300g filtered water, and 1 tablespoon honey in a mixing bowl.
+Measure and mix 70g starter, 270g filtered water, 20g olive oil, and 1 tablespoon honey in a mixing bowl.
 Make sure that the starter is well mixed, this step is crucial for an even crumb.
 Feed your leftover starter and put in fridge or counter for next use.

 Measure 450g bread flour, add to bowl and mix.
 The dough will be sticky and shaggy.